Universal Dynamical Scaling of Strong-to-Weak Spontaneous Symmetry Breaking in Open Quantum Systems: Acknowledgement

 \section{Acknowledgement}

-We thank Ceren B. Dağ for helpful discussions.
-This research was supported by the Office of Naval Research (Grant No. MURI N00014-20-1-2479) and the National Science Foundation through the Materials Research Science and Engineering Center at the University of Michigan (Award No. DMR-2309029). \\
+We thank Ceren B. Dağ and Cenke Xu for helpful discussions.
+CS, KZ, and KS was supported by the Office of Naval Research (Grant No. MURI N00014-20-1-2479) and the National Science Foundation through the Materials Research Science and Engineering Center at the University of Michigan (Award No. DMR-2309029).
+YY acknowledges support from NSF under award number DMR-2439118. \\